h5py/h5py/docs/source/guide/hl.rst

         Write to the dataset.
 See :ref:`slicing_access`.

-    .. method:: extend(shape)
+    .. method:: resize(shape, axis=None)

-        Expand the size of the dataset to this new shape.
+        Change the size of the dataset to this new shape.
 Must be compatible with the *maxshape* as specified when the dataset was created.
+If the keyword *axis* is provided, the argument should be a single integer instead; that axis only will be modified.

     .. method:: __len__